jmuehlig/perf-cpp/docs/sampling.md

 ### `perf::Sampler::Type::LogicalMemAddress`
 The logical (or virtual) memory address.
 Can be accessed via `sample.logical_memory_address()`.
-From our experience, this only works on Intel hardware (ARM might work, too) and only with specific triggers.
 You may need to adjust the `sample_config.precise_ip(X)` setting on different hardware (ranging from `0` to `3`).

 &rarr; [See code example](../examples/address_sampling.cpp)